STAT545-UBC/STAT545-UBC-original-website/hw10_package.md

     - use `testthat` for your testing.
 + Add a validity check to at least one argument and throw an error if the input is invalid
     - revisit our [block on writing your own functions](block011_write-your-own-function-01.html) for a refresher,
-    - use `assertthat` for this validity check and import the `assertthat` package correctly, as we did for `RCurl` *TO DO: add a link to an appropriate anchor in the activity and alert students that we rewrote that part*
+    - use `assertthat` for this validity check and import the `assertthat` package correctly, as we did for `RCurl`
     - make sure one of your tests verifies that invalid input does indeed trigger the error, using `testthat::expect_error()`.
 + Your package must pass `devtools::check()` without errors (warnings and notes are OK).
 + Write a vignette where you describe why your package is useful, what functions it provides and how they can be combined to provide answer a simple sample question.
 Your vignette is the main prose document for this homework, so that's where your reflections on the process should go, even though that would be weird for a real vignette!